labs12-should-i-live-here/backend/README.md

 - [Cors](https://www.npmjs.com/package/cors): `CORS is a Node.js package for providing a Connect/Express middleware that can be used to enable CORS`
 - [Helmet](https://www.npmjs.com/package/helmet): `Helmet helps you secure your Express apps by setting various HTTP headers`
 - [Dotenv](https://www.npmjs.com/package/dotenv): `Dotenv is a zero-dependency module that loads environment variables from a .env file`
+- "stripe": "^6.31.1": https://stripe.com/docs/libraries#node Stripe is a technology company based in San Francisco, California.
+Its software allows individuals and businesses to make and receive payments over the Internet.
+Stripe provides the technical, fraud prevention, and banking infrastructure required to operate online payment systems.

 #### Development